-“If we are forever yearning for ‘more,’ we are forever discounting what is offered.”
-Julia Cameron
+“If we are forever yearning for ‘more,’ we are forever discounting what is offered.

-As I approach the last days of summer, panic grips hold of me: My kids are going back to school and there must be a long list of opportunities that I’ve missed.
+As we approach the last days of summer, panic takes hold inside me: The kids are going back to school and there must be a long list of opportunities that I’ve missed!

-I have to derail these thoughts of inadequacy with a tight grip because I know how quickly I can crash into a pit of despair.
-It’s a distraction that I’ve long relied upon.
+I have to derail these thoughts of inadequacy because I know how quickly I can crash into a pit of despair.
+(Despair is a distraction I’ve long relied upon.)

-I also like to rely on distraction itself as a distraction, and thus after derailing inadequacy, I launch in another direction: What last day of summer activity could I do with the kids that would unify us, elevate us and define us… as winners?
+I also like to rely on distraction itself, as a distraction, and thus after derailing inadequacy, I launch in another direction: What last day of summer activity could I do with the kids that would unify us, elevate us and define us… as summer winners!

-Pleasing a 46 year-old mother, a 10 year old boy, and a fifteen-year old reluctant teen derails this distraction all by itself, and I give up, and give in: to the end of summer and the end of possibility and the end of a better Mom.
+But satisfying a 46 year-old mother, a 10 year old, and a reluctant to do anything TEEN derails this distraction all by itself, and I give up, and give in: to the end of summer and the end of possibility and the end of a better Mom.

-Instead, I pull out the stack of thank you cards that I’ve been avoiding, and engage the whole family in writing notes of appreciation to some of the people who made the Summer of 2010 special–mainly relatives who hosted us on our recent trip “home.”
+Instead, I pull out the stack of thank you cards that I’ve been avoiding, and engage the whole family in writing notes of appreciation to some of the people who made the our summer special–mainly relatives who hosted us on our recent trip “home.”

-But the truth is– our summer has been filled with that kind of fun–so maybe it’s time to cry “uncle” and simply STOP.
+But the truth is– our summer has been filled with that kind of fun–so maybe it’s time to STOP and surrender the doing.

 Maybe it’s time to follow the advice that I give to mothers and teachers as each season ends: